-The correlation between the exchange rate and the stock market is also a notable phenomenon in the context of pricing EPSs, though the relationship can be complex and thus it requires an extensive expertise in foreign exchange market.
-For concreteness, we set the correlation between the domestic equity $\Sd$ (resp., the foreign equity $\Sf$) and the exchange rate to be 0.05 (resp., -0.05).
-This means, for example, that a falling AUD (i.e., an increasing exchange rate $\X$) is likely to be linked with in a rising S\&P/ASX 200 index (or a falling S\&P 500 index), and vice versa.
-In practice, these correlations can also be inferred from market quotes for traded options on foreign indices and more exotic foreign exchange products.
+The correlation between the exchange rate and equity market is also a notable phenomenon, although that relationship can be complex and thus its analysis requires a strong expertise in FX market.
+For concreteness, we set the correlation between the domestic equity $\Sd$ (resp., the foreign equity $\Sf$) and the exchange rate to be $\rhod=0.1$ (resp., $\rhof=-0.3$).
+This means, for example, that a falling AUD (i.e., an increasing exchange rate $\X$) is likely to be linked with in a rising ASX~200 quote (resp., a falling S\&P 500 quote), and vice versa.